Taraxa-project/taraxa-whitepapers/EN/Taraxa whitepaper [EN].md

 Network conditions are constantly changing, and the rules governing protocol behaviors should likewise adapt – automatically – not via offline meetings, online forums, or instant messaging.

-Since Taraxa already uses a period fast PBFT process to confirm Period Blocks, these blocks could easily contain updated parameters based on recent network conditions, parameters such as block generation rate, block size, VRF committee sizes, or even networking protocols.
+Since Taraxa already uses a fast PBFT process to confirm Period Blocks, these blocks could easily contain updated parameters based on recent network conditions, parameters such as block generation rate, block size, VRF committee sizes, or even networking protocols.
 These parameters could all be calculated and determined dynamically on the fly based on real-time network conditions, hence minimizing the need for hard forks and flame wars.

 For example, ideally speaking, the expected value of the product of the number of eligible block generators and number of transaction jurisdictions should be \~1.
 If the product is significantly less than 1, then the network suffers from a high orphan rate.
 If it is significantly higher than 1, then the network has poor block efficiency.
 To ensure the network stays at and around optimum performance requires continuous parametric calibration and consensus on these calibrations.